UBC-MDS/DSCI_522_wine-quality-predictors/README.md

 We will use validation (or cross validation) to choose the tree-depth that results in the least amount of overfitting.

 The classes in our dataset are ordered and not balanced (e.g. there are much more normal wines than excellent or poor ones).
-So if we find out that there is a large imbalance in there, we may try to balance it out, you can also do that using Scikit learn’s methods.
+So if we find out that there is a large imbalance in there, we may try to balance it out, we can also do that using Scikit learn’s methods.